jhonatanjunio/freegames-bot/README.md

 ## Features

 - At every 10 minutes the bot will search for new free games and loot!
 It will delete the expired promotions too.
-- Users can call /promocoes in order to see the current free games and loot.
+- Users can call /promocoes in order to see the current free games and loot

 ## How to use